Deyang-Li/bankingapp/README.md

-# Getting Started with Create React App
+# Getting Started with Spring boot banking App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the frontend for banking application, which uses react.

 ## Available Scripts